Nordix/flux2/rfcs/NNNN-cdevents/README.md

 ### Goals

-Integrate CDEvents into Flux, this receiver along with a provider that is planned in a separate RFC.
+Integrate CDEvents into Flux with a CDEvents Receiver.
 <!--
 List the specific goals of this RFC.
 What is it trying to achieve?
 How will we know that this has succeeded?